gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 Press one button on a keyfob remote to stop the car, and another button to start it again.

 ### Advantages:
+* simple
-simple, cheap
+* cheap

 ### Disadvantages:
-car won't turn off if the transmitter is out of range
+* car won't turn off if the transmitter is out of range

 ### Instructions:
 Get a keyfob remote and receiver module with at least 2 (probably 4) buttons. (search for 2262/2272 4CH key remote control).